Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Tiritiri Matangi Island is a wildlife sanctuary and one of New Zealand's most important and exciting conservation projects.
 A hundred and twenty years of farming had seen this 220-hectare island stripped of almost all its native bush but between 1984 and 1994, volunteers planted between 250,000 and 300,000 trees.
 The Island is now sixty percent forested with the remaining forty percent left as grassland for species preferring open habitat.
 Visitors can access the island by a regular ferry service, which leaves from Auckland and Gulf Harbour.
 When on the island, visitors can enjoy a guided walk, explore the beaches or simply admire the natural beauty of the place.

-The weather in New Zealand is changeable throughout the year, however the climate is fairly temperate, with fairly predictable conditions over longer periods.
+The weather in New Zealand is changeable throughout the year, though the climate is fairly temperate, with fairly predictable conditions over longer periods.
 The North Island has mild winters and warm and humid summers, the South Island has lower temperatures with cold winters and extensive snowfields and glaciers.
 Snow falls on all the mountains in winter, and the west coast receives the most rain.
 The summer months in New Zealand are from November to April.

 Local currency is the New Zealand Dollar (NZD), divided into 100 cents.
 Most businesses accept MasterCard and Visa, and while Diners Club and American Express are also widely accepted in the main tourist centres, they might have limited acceptance elsewhere.
 ATMs can be found in all towns and cities.